gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Verify a Customer’s KYC

-Verify a customer KYC can be achieved by clickinbg the following buttons
+Verify a customer KYC can be achieved by clicking the following buttons

 * Retrieve Account information
 * Update KYC verification Status